About Anthony L.G., PLLC

 - Structuring and Completing Technical Commercial Transactions

-- Fulfilling the Reporting Requirements of the Securities & Exchange Commission (SEC)
+- Fulfilling the Reporting Requirements of the Securities & Exchange Commission (SEC) including the annual Form 10, quarterly Form 10-Q, periodic Form S-8 and annual and special meetings of shareholders

 - Satisfying the Current Information Reporting Requirements of OTCMarkets.com

-Our experienced team of SEC attorneys creates and institutes innovative strategic legal plans to solve unique management and ownership issues.
+Our experienced team of corporate and SEC attorneys creates and institutes innovative strategic legal plans to solve unique management and ownership issues.
 They are problem solvers.
 These highly motivated partners and associates not only understand the law, they understand that dynamics and demands of your particular business, regardless of sector.
-Effective legal representation can only be provided by a securities law firm that knows business operations from the ground up.
+Effective legal representation can only be provided by a corporate and securities law firm that knows business operations from the ground up.
 While most corporate and securities law firms specialize in business theory, we focus on practical business applications.

 We Work to Avoid Problems, Not Just Solve Them